Episode #354 (Originally aired 5/15/15)

 You can't.

-Mike, Mike, Mike,
+Mike, Mike, Mike.

+You're the one living up there.
 That means I'm going to fight him one day.

-But he, this thing I was just talking about,
+this thing I was just talking about,

 the religion, like the Christians losing Christians, he blames that on rap music.

 And I, yeah, right, because like the least, the people who are least likely to leave Christianity are black folks.
+Oh, no, yeah, no, well, particularly black women, they're not leaving.

 My mama and sisters and grandma

-is Jesus to the end.
+was Jesus to the end.
+Yeah, I know.

-Jesus was like their rapper, though.
+Jesus was like the original rapper, though.

-One of them was strapped with a knife, went to war with the government, lost,
+arguably a black guy, or at least dark, hung with a posse of homies.
+One of them was strapped with a knife, went to war with the government, lost, like a lot of black guys do.

 And everybody loved him more after he died, like Tupac.